thewtex/thesis/plaque_strain/plaque_strain.rst

 While search region restriction can improve robustness, this is not true if there is poor motion tracking in the upper levels.
-If inaccurate motion tracking occurs at upper levels, the erroreous displacement will propagate to levels.
-To counter this phentomenon, erroreous displacements are detected and replaced before using them to initialize the center of the search region at lower levels.
+If inaccurate motion tracking occurs at upper levels, the erroneous displacement will propagate to levels.
+To counter this phenomenon, erroneous displacements are detected and replaced before using them to initialize the center of the search region at lower levels.
 Peak-hopping errors present themselves as irrationally high strains because they cause a discontinuity in the estimated displacement field.
 To prevent the propagation of peak-hopping errors, a strain image is generated at the higher levels.
-Pixels whose strain magnitude exceed a threshold are marked for replacement.
-Displacements are then linearly interpolated across a cluster of errant pixels if the pixels are in the center of the image, or the are extrapolated with the slope of the closest good displacement pixels at the edge of the image.
+Pixels whose strain magnitude exceeds a threshold are marked for replacement.
+Displacements are then linearly interpolated across a cluster of errant pixels if the pixels are in the center of the image, or they are extrapolated with the slope of the closest good displacement pixels at the edge of the image.
 This process is repeated to remove any outliers that remain or were introduced.